-Monte Roraima National Park is located in northern Brazil, containing plateau and montane ecosystems.
-It includes the Brazilian section of Mount Roraima as well as part of the Pacaraima Mountains which separate Brazil from Venezuela and Guyana.
+Monte Roraima National Park is located in northern Brazil and contains plateau and montane ecosystems.
+It includes the Brazilian section of Mount Roraima and part of the Pacaraima Mountains, which separate Brazil from Venezuela and Guyana.

 Monte Roraima National Park

-Monte Roraima National Park is located in northern Brazil within the state of Roraima.
-It includes the Brazilian section of Mount Roraima as well as part of the Pacaraima Mountains which separate Brazil from Venezuela and Guyana.
-It covers an area of 116,747.80 ha (288,490 acres).
+Monte Roraima National Park is located in northern Brazil within Roraima.
+It includes the Brazilian section of Mount Roraima and part of the Pacaraima (or Pakaraima) Mountains, separating Brazil from Venezuela and Guyana.
+It covers an area of 116,747 ha (288,490 acres).

-The park is named after Mount Roraima, the highest of the Tepui mountains at almost 3,000 m (9,800 ft) and one of the highest of the Pacaraima chain.
-The mountain has a flat top that holds a monument, the Marco da Triplice Fronteira (Three Borders Landmark), where the borders of Venezuela, Guyana and Brazil meet.
+The park is named after Mount Roraima, the highest of the Tepui mountains at almost 3,000 m (9,800 ft) and one of the highest in the Pacaraima chain.
+The mountain has a flat top with a monument, the Marco da Triplice Fronteira (Three Borders Landmark), where the borders of Venezuela, Guyana, and Brazil meet.

-The Monte Roraima National Park contains the sources of the most northerly rivers that flow south into the Branco River basin.
+Monte Roraima National Park contains the sources of the most northern rivers that flow south into the Branco River basin.
 These include:

 Both the Cotingo and Maú rivers have continuous stretches of rapids and waterfalls, including the dramatic Garã Garã waterfall on the Maú.

-The region has diverse landscapes that should help conserve biodiversity, although it is lacking space.
-It contains an 9,900-ha (24,000-acre) area of savanna, 8.7% of the total area.
-This area includes forest, woodland, park and grassland.
+The region has diverse landscapes that should help conserve biodiversity, although it lacks space.
+It contains a 9,900 ha (24,000 acres) area of savanna, 8.7% of the total area.
+This area includes forest, woodland, park, and grassland.

 The forest includes plateau and montane ecosystems.
-The plateau ecosystem contains small patches of dense forest with emergent trees, while the montane ecosystem exhibits dense forest with a closed canopy on the slopes and with an open canopy on the summits and flatter areas.
+The plateau ecosystem contains small patches of dense forest with emergent trees.
+In contrast, the montane ecosystem exhibits dense forests with a closed canopy on the slopes and an open canopy on the summits and flatter areas.

-There are various endemic species adapted to the harsh mountain climate where temperatures may range from 4 to 25 °C (39 to 77 °F) in a 24 hour period.
+Various endemic species are adapted to the harsh mountain climate where temperatures may range from 4 - 25 °C (39 - 77 °F) within 24 hours.